stepleton/cameo/aphid/README.md

   processor, interpreting sector read/write commands from the Apple and applying them to a hard drive image file.

+The software targets the following BeagleBone.org Debian Linux disk images:

+* `Debian 9.5 2018-10-07 4GB SD IoT`
-The software targets the `Debian 9.5 2018-08-30 4GB SD IoT`, `Debian 9.4
+* `Debian 9.5 2018-08-30 4GB SD IoT`
-2018-06-17 4GB SD IoT`, and `Debian 9.3 2018-03-05 4GB SD IoT` BeagleBoard.org
+* `Debian 9.4 2018-06-17 4GB SD IoT`
+* `Debian 9.3 2018-03-05 4GB SD IoT`

-Debian Linux disk images, available [here]( http://beagleboard.org/latest-images).
-If not listed under "Recommended Debian images", look for these images under "Older Debian images" further down on the page.
+available [here](http://beagleboard.org/latest-images).
+If none of these are listed under "Recommended Debian images", look for them under "Older Debian images" further down on the page.
 Newer images may work but have not been tested.

 Follow these steps to set up the Cameo/Aphid software on your PocketBeagle: